 “Dealing With War Trauma: A Do No Harm Perspective,” Options for Aid in Conflict: Lessons From Field Experience, Boston, MA: Collaborative for Development Action Inc., 2000

-Journal and Periodical Articles
+Journal and Periodical Articles and Blogs

 “Migration And Displacement Woven Into The Fabric Of The Biblical Narrative“ Langham Publishing Blog, (2020)